mattherman/MbDotNet/README.md

 This includes a set of acceptance tests that run against an actual mountebank instance.
-In order for those tests to succeed, mountebank will need to be run with the `--mock` option provided.
+In order for those tests to succeed, mountebank will need to be run with the `--mock --allowInjection` option provided.
 See http://www.mbtest.org/docs/api/overview#get-imposter.

 If you would prefer to run mountebank via docker, please execute the following command from the root directory:
 ```docker-compose up```